What is a Whistleblower: Everything You Need to Know

 A whistleblower can be any person who learns of illegal or unethical actions within their company or department.
-They refuse to participate in it, and report it to the relevant authorities.
+They refuse to participate in it and report it to the relevant authorities.
 Whistleblowers are important backstops to abuses of authority or corruption.
 They help bring wrongdoers into accountability.
-Whistleblowers can save lives and resources through their actions, so it’s important they be given special protections against retribution.
+Whistleblowers can save lives and resources through their actions, so they must be given special protections against retribution.

 Whistleblowers are critical for holding governments and private companies to scrutiny.
 As insiders, they are often assumed to be “part of the team.”
 This can lead to all sorts of abuse to which they are privy.

 A whistleblower can report all sorts of illegal or unethical actions within their organizations.
 They refuse to participate and then report it.
 This activity isn’t just against the government.
 Such actions can start within the government, and concern only government actions.